TennyResearch/ServerlessVideoChat/README.md

 This repository accompanies the Udemy course and provides you all of the code and resources we use throughout the course.

-For each lecture that we work on code, there is a folder with a starter project.
-This starter project represents the project progress up to that lecture in the course.
-If you get stuck in a lecture and you can't get the code to work, just look to the next lecture's starter project and that will give you the final code for the current project.
-Or, if you just want to move on, you can use the starter project in the next lecture to keep up with the course.
+For each lecture that we work on code, there is a folder with the lecture's final project.
+This project represents the project progress up to the end of that lecture in the course.
+If you get stuck in a lecture and you can't get the code to work, just look to the lecture's project and that will give you the final code for the current project.
+Or, if you just want to move on, you can use the project in the lecture to keep up with the course.

-The final project has the complete code at the end of the course.
+The final lecture has the complete code at the end of the course.
 I hope you enjoy this course!

-Don't forget, if you have suggestions, improvments, or new functionality you would like to see incorporated in the course, just fork the repository, make your changes and submit a pull request.
+Don't forget, if you have suggestions, improvments, or new functionality you would like to see incorporated in the course, just send me an email at: tennyresearch@gmail.com.
+If you make changes, extensions or other improvements that you would like to share with other students, just clone the repository of the last lecture, make your changes and send me a link to your repository.
+I'll link it in Student Contributions.
+Thanks!

 ## Project Snapshots